infinum/dotnet-handbook/Best Practices/Clean Code.md

 >  *Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T.*

-This means that every subclass or derived class should be substitutable for its base or parent class.
+This means that every subclass or derived class should be substitutable for their base or parent class.

 ### Interface Segregation Principle